linw0724-linnet/ubuntu-server-setup/dckr_srvr_deluge/readme.md

 ```
 > [!NOTE]
 > Complete folder is for storage of completed torrents.<br>
-> Incomplete folder is for storage of torrents that are in progress.
+> Incomplete folder is for storage of torrents that are in progress.<br>
-> Queue folder is for storage of `.torrent` files that need to be loaded to the torrent queue.
+> Queue folder is for storage of `.torrent` files that need to be loaded to the torrent queue.<br>
 > Torrents folder is for storage of `.torrent` files that are already loaded to the torrent queue.
 * Enter Deluge Server directory:
 ```